Pathway to Powerchair

-As Lynn’s multiple sclerosis has progressed over the years, we have gone through many different mobility assistive devices.
+As Lynn’s multiple sclerosis has progressed over the years, we have gone though many different mobility assistive devices.
 Each has been a tremendous help but at each stage along the way, Lynn has resisted using them.
 Looking back, I wonder if he knew then what he knows now would it have made a difference?

 For example, Lynn obviously had MS long before he was diagnosed with it.
 By the time he had an official diagnosis, he was having frequent falls, extreme fatigue, and difficulty standing upright.
 He grilled every night, rain or shine.
 To make it from the deck to the bedroom where he would watch television, he had to hold onto the hallway walls the entire distance.
-We have a dark smudge the width of his handprint all the way down the hall.
+We have a dark smudge the width of his hand print all the way down the hall.
 I tried encouraging him to use a cane but he insisted he didn’t need one.
 I would regularly hear him fall.
 Each time I would yell, “Anything broken or bleeding?”
 As long as the answer was no, I would leave him alone to get up on his own (until I would hear the volume or frequency of swear words indicate it was time to step in).
 Finally, one day he proudly told me when I came home that he had seen a cool Irish walking stick on the internet which he had ordered.
 I think because it was “cool” it was okay for him to use it.